epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 }
 {% endhighlight %}

-**Important note:** Every sub-object has its own URI, and can be updated independently from the parent `Account` object, and from the other sub-objects.
+**Note:** Every sub-object has its own URI, and can be updated independently from the parent `Account` object, and from the other sub-objects.
 Also, updates in the different sub-objects are tracked separately in the log.

+I will try to explain briefly what each type of sub-objects does:

 #### `AccountLedger` sub-objects